How To Find Good Tenants Fast: The Ultimate Guide

 Facebook’s more recent updates are leaning towards pushing their groups and their marketplace, so listing on the marketplace and pushing through Facebook’s relevant groups is a surefire way to reach a large audience.

-Having an efficient and professional application process is essential if you want to secure the best tenants.
+Having an efficient and professional lead management process is essential if you want to secure the best tenants.
 Tenants will likely be looking at numerous properties at the same time.
-If your application process is too slow a more prepared landlord may secure the tenant first, leaving you with your second or even third choices.
+If your process is too slow a more prepared landlord may secure the tenant first, leaving you with your second or even third choices.

 At the same time, it doesn’t make sense to put every potential tenant through the same expensive and time-consuming screening process.
 You need a way to quickly filter out unqualified tenants.

 The easiest way to do this is to collect and manage your applicants using Landlord Studio.
-Tenants can apply and enquire via the Landlord Studio website, and you can use our built-in prescreening questionnaire to efficiently glean all the information you need to make a preliminary decision.
+Tenants can inquire via your unique Landlord Studio listing URL, and you can use our built-in prescreening questionnaire to efficiently glean all the information you need to make a preliminary decision to weed out time wasters and compare leads.

 Once you’ve identified qualified tenants, you can then easily run a tenant screening report with Landlord Studio.